 That’s far from all the effects of cocaine.
-You could experience health effects from the way you use cocaine.
+You could experience localized health effects that are specifically related to the way you use cocaine.
 That may include damage to your nose lining from snorting it or vein damage from injecting it.

 Almost 1 in 3 of all drug-related emergency room visits involved cocaine in 2011.
 You can avoid being part of that number by knowing the health risks of using cocaine.
 If you know the risks, you can choose to reduce your own risk by seeking treatment.

 Here’s what you should know about the health risks of cocaine addiction:

 What Are the Risk Factors for Cocaine Abuse and Addiction?

 When you use cocaine over a long period of time, you can develop addiction.

 Your body becomes used to having cocaine in its system and relies on it to produce chemicals that affect your mood and more.
 When you try to stop using, the result is withdrawal.

 Some people are more likely to become addicted to cocaine in the first place.
 If you have these cocaine risk factors, you could be more likely to develop cocaine addiction:

 - A history of mental illness, including depression, personality disorders, or bipolar disorder

 - Having used cocaine at an early age